-This public discussion is part of Security and Law: A Reality Check, the event series to address how international law matters in security affairs.
-The Reality Checks aim to critically assess if current norms fit contemporary and future security challenges, how international commitments can effectively be implemented, and how new international law can successfully be shaped.
-Join the debate.
-Join the Reality Check.
+Security and Law: A Reality Check is the event series to address how international law matters in security affairs.
+It aims to critically assess if current norms fit contemporary and future security challenges, how international commitments can effectively be implemented, and how new international law can successfully be shaped.